ssoelvsten/adiar/examples/README.md

 the intermediate sizes explodes a lot.
 One can with about 100 GB of disk space or memory compute it.

-## Knight's Tours

-**Files:** `knights_tour.cpp`

-**Target:** `make example/knights_tour/<?> N=<?>`

-Counts the number of Knight's Tours on an *N = `?`* sized square board.
-Either *all* or only the *closed* tours are counted.
-This is done by combining ZDDs that describe the possible transitions at every time step together with ZDDs that make every square visited only once.
-If only the *closed* tours are supposed to be used, then the first time-step is fixed to the top-left corner and the next and last time-step fixed to the two possible moves by a Knight.

 ## References

 - [[Kunkle10](https://dl.acm.org/doi/abs/10.1145/1837210.1837222)] Daniel